IanKlein6/Shopping-Calculator-App-React/README.md

 # Shopping React App

-App where the user can add shopping expenses to the app and calculate totals
+App where the user are able to add shopping expenses and calculate totals.